List of A Series of Unfortunate Events characters: Bertrand Baudelaire

-Bertrand Baudelaire is the father of Violet, Klaus, and Sunny Baudelaire, the husband of Beatrice, and a V.F.D. member.
-Throughout the series, the children remember anecdotes about their father, such as him cooking at a dinner party.
+Bertrand Baudelaire is the father of Violet, Klaus and Sunny Baudelaire, the husband of Beatrice and a V.F.D. member.
+He trained under S. Theodora Markson, who was also Lemony Snicket's chaperone during his early training.
+Markson often describes Bertrand as a model apprentice.

+Throughout the series, the children remember anecdotes about their father, such as him cooking at a dinner party, or splashing in a fountain to cheer up Sunny.
 He was a childhood friend of Beatrice and a good friend of Dewey Denouement.
-As a member of the V.F.D., Bertrand helped train the V.F.D. lions to become the Volunteer Feline Detectives.
-Count Olaf implies that Bertrand and Beatrice murdered Olaf's parents.
-At the beginning of the series, Bertrand died in the fire that destroyed the Baudelaire Mansion.
+As a member of V.F.D., Bertrand helped train the V.F.D. lions to become the Volunteer Feline Detectives.
+Count Olaf implies that Bertrand and Beatrice murdered Olaf's parents during an opera performance.
+At the beginning of the series, Bertrand dies in the fire that destroyed the Baudelaire Mansion.

+Before Violet's birth, Bertrand and Beatrice lived on the Island on which the events of The End (novel) take place.
+They built it to be a safe haven for volunteers who were affected by the schism.
+Ishmael arrived soon thereafter and began questioning their decisions, eventually taking over the island and banishing the Baudelaires.
+The Baudelaires then moved into their mansion and the city.
+They had minimal contact with V.F.D. afterwards since Violet only has vague memories of them and Klaus none at all.

 In the TV series, Bertrand is portrayed by an unknown extra in season one and by Matthew James Dowden in season three.

 Beatrice Baudelaire II

 Beatrice Baudelaire II is the daughter of Kit Snicket, who dies after giving birth.
 The infant Beatrice is adopted by the Baudelaire orphans, hence the use of the surname Baudelaire.
 At age one, "she looks very much like her mother," according to Chapter Fourteen.
 The younger Beatrice was named after the Baudelaires' mother Beatrice, at Kit's request and in keeping with the tradition of naming children after deceased friends.

 In The Beatrice Letters, which is set ten years after the main series, she is the second Beatrice Baudelaire.
 She is searching for her uncle Lemony Snicket and for the Baudelaire orphans, who have apparently disappeared.
 She follows her uncle and writes him six letters.
 However, he constantly refuses to see her and actively runs from her.
-She writes that she attends a "secretarial school that isn't really a secretarial school", implying that she has found a V.F.D. training school.
+She writes that she attends a "secretarial school that is not really a secretarial school", implying that she has found a V.F.D. training school.
 Her sixth letter is signed "Beatrice Baudelaire, Baticeer Extraordinaire."

 In the TV series, a preteen Beatrice Baudelaire II is portrayed by Angelina Capozzoli.
 After having been raised by the Baudelaires, she later encounters her uncle at Old Ed's Soda Shop to tell him what she and the Baudelaires have been up to since leaving the island.
 She begins going into how she and the Baudelaires encountered "female Finnish pirates."
 The episode ends before she can reveal the rest of her information.